Skip to main content

 From Nørreport Station

-In order to get to the DMSC offices by bus from Nørreport Station, we suggest that you take bus 150S or 15E from Nørreport Station and get off at the Rævehøjvej, DTU stop on Helsingørmotorvejen.
+In order to get to the DMSC offices from Nørreport Station, we suggest you to take bus 150S or 15E from Nørreport Station and get off at the Rævehøjvej, DTU stop on Helsingørmotorvejen

-Building 305 is located 15 minutes walk away from the bus stop.
+Building 305 is located 15 minutes walk away from the bus stop, as you can see from the following map:

 The buses leave every 5-10 minutes and the journey takes about 25 minutes to the Rævehøjvej, DTU stop, depending on traffic.
-The bus stop at Nørreport Station is located next to the traffic lights at the intersection of Nørre Voldgade and Gothersgade.
+The bus stop at Nørreport Station is located next to the traffic lights at the intersection of Nørre Voldgade and Gothersgade (see map)

 From Copenhagen Central Station